phillipgreenii/chowdown/_components/hellofresh-tomato-salsa.md

 - juice from 1/2 lime
 - 1 pinch of salt
 - 1 pinch of pepper
+- to taste, jalapeno pepper (optional)

 directions:
-- In a medium bowl, combine tomato, cilantro, onion, lime juice, and a pinch of salt and pepper.
+- In a medium bowl, combine tomato, cilantro, onion, jalapeno pepper, lime juice, and a pinch of salt and pepper.

 ---